 Adapting to online learning

-In any normal Term 2, students are matched with a supervising teacher at the Glen Waverley or St Kilda Road Campus and consult closely.
+Students are matched with a supervising teacher at the Glen Waverley or St Kilda Road Campus and consult closely.
 Supervisors check in frequently, providing advice and support, typically with lots of face-to-face consultation.
-With teaching and learning online occurring in virtual classes, our students and supervisors have quickly adapted to online consultation, liaising via email and meeting via video through MS Teams.
+With teaching and learning occurring in virtual classes for part of Term 2, our students and supervisors quickly adapted by using online consultations, liaising via email and meeting via video through MS Teams.

 At its core, the Personal Project is not simply a task; it’s a consolidation of each student’s learning through Years 7, 8 and 9, and brings together the knowledge, skills, interests and learning attitudes that they’ve developed over those years; it’s also a stepping stone towards future academic studies, including, in the VCE, the extended investigation or, in the IB Diploma Program, the extended essay – all of which prepare our students to participate productively in our future world.